shuuryou/f22pro/README.md

 ### Next Steps

-At this stage, and if you can live with the bugs, consider installing [F-Droid](https://f-droid.org/), which you can do with ADB or via Bluetooth if you already have it on another phone.
+At this stage, and if you can live with the bugs and limitations, consider installing [F-Droid](https://f-droid.org/), which you can do with ADB or via Bluetooth if you already have it on another phone.
 You can replace all the now gone stock apps with the ones from [Simple Mobile Tools](https://www.simplemobiletools.com/) via F-Droid.
 You even get the features limited to donators for free, if you install the "Simple Thank You" app.
 Consider making a donation to them if you enjoy their bloat-free and privacy-friendly replacements for stock apps.

 ### Back to the ROM the Phone Shipped With